5 Reasons Why You Need 100 Pounds of Tomatoes

-This is what you’ll be left with – thick tomato-ey goodness that doesn’t require a half day of cooking to reach the proper consistency!
+This is what you’ll be left with – thick tomato-ey goodness that doesn’t require a half-day of cooking to reach the proper consistency!
 What you do from here is based on what you plan to make.
 For salsa, I use the tomatoes as they are.
-For marinara sauce or ketchup, I run it through the blender again to get nice smooth puree.
+For marinara sauce or ketchup, I run it through the blender again to get a nice smooth puree.

 That’s not the only way you can extend your tomatoes.
 Did you know that you can make a thick sauce from the peels?
 As with most fruit, this is the part that contains the most pectin.

 When peeling your tomatoes, simply peel them over a small pot in order to catch any extra juice.
 When you’re done, simmer the peels in the juice for a few hours.
 At this point, you have two options.

 1.)
 Allow the mixture to cool.
 Strain it over a mesh colander into a pot, then squeeze out the peels to get the thick tomato paste from them.

 2.)
 Use a mill like this one to separate the paste from the peels.
 (This is the most effective method and will net you the most sauce.)

 Learn more about making sauce from tomato peels HERE.